Ruturajkolhar/Hr-Analytics-project/README.md

 we where given a raw data we studied on it, we performed techniques of data analysis, being in a team we dicussed on the KPI's like how we are going to implement them so that we can deliver a meaning full insight for the client queries we tried to cover some extra insights and worked in a team to solved their KPI's and provided them the solution.
-U can see the final dashboard in the below file "Hr Analytics project Excel".
+U can see the final dashboard in the below files "Hr Analytics project using Excel" and "Hr Analytics project using Power BI".